 – Senior Fellow and Addington Chair in Measurement, Fraser Institute

-Mr. Steven Globerman is a Senior Fellow and Addington Chair in Measurement at the Fraser Institute, and Professor Emeritus at Western Washington University.
+Mr. Steven Globerman is a Senior Fellow and Addington Chair in Measurement at the Fraser Institute.
 Previously, he held tenured appointments at Simon Fraser University and York University and has been a visiting professor at the University of California, University of British Columbia, Stockholm School of Economics, Copenhagen School of Business, and the Helsinki School of Economics.

 He has published more than 200 articles and monographs and is the author of the book The Impacts of 9/11 on Canada-U.S. Trade as well as a textbook on international business management.
 In the early 1990s, he was responsible for coordinating Fraser Institute research on the North American Free Trade Agreement.